excentis/ByteBlower_GUI_examples/basic_usecases/measure_max_throughput/README.md

 * Gets results quickly.

 ### Bad:
-* Results vary on how close your initial estimate is, it Can be become repitive when trying to pick the best one.
+* Results vary on how close your initial estimate is, it Can be become repetitive when trying to pick the best one.
-* Requires inital setup work.
+* Requires initial setup work.

 ## RFC-2544 based throughput measurement
-Just like the previous approach you'll use FrameBalsting to load the system.
+Just like the previous approach you'll use FrameBlasting to load the system.
 A major improvement is that you'll let the ByteBlower GUI doing the guessing.
-This removes much of your workload, increases precission of the result but also results in a longer test duration.
+This removes much of your workload, increases precision of the result but also results in a longer test duration.

 Configuring this test is done with the RFC-2544 wizard.
-In addition to the chosing frame size, you can also configure how much loss you can affort to sustain and how long the system should try each bandwidth
+In addition to the choosing frame size, you can also configure how much loss you can afford to sustain and how long the system should try each bandwidth